nmbeilke/Book-Search-Engine/README.md

 I learned how GraphQL and linking with Apollo differ from using MongoDB and Express along with some pros and cons to each.

 - **What challenges did you encounter?**
 Deploying to Heroku.

- ## Usage

- Link to live application: https://glacial-fortress-25025.herokuapp.com/ (WIP)
+No live link avilable right now (WIP)

 ## Credits